kaiostech/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `scrollToBottom(smooth = true) : void` : scrolls to the bottom of the document.
 - `stop() : void` : stops the current page loading.
 - `toggleReaderMode() : void` : toggles the reader mode view of the current page if possible.
+- `saveAsPDF() : { filename, filePath, promise }` : prints the current page to a PDF document, returning the downloaded document file name and a promise that will resolve or reject once the document is ready.
+- `savePage() : void` : Download the page with all its assets.

 ## Properties